 Iterative Balanced Batch Learning.
 To tackle the challenges mentioned above, we introduce an iterative balanced batch (IBB) learning approach to deal with the data imbalance during optimization of our deep structured CRF.
-This imbalance is highly pronounced in the number of images per training subject, average number of examples per intensity level, as well as number of different label combinations, adversely affecting the learning of the CNN weights (W)and the unary $(\phi)$ and pairwise $(\theta)$ potential parameters, respectively.
+This imbalance is highly pronounced in the number of images per training subject, average number of examples per intensity level, as well as number of different label combinations, adversely affecting the learning of the CNN weights (W) and the unary (φ) and pairwise (θ) potential parameters, respectively.
 The main idea behind our IBB is to update each set of parameters with batches that are most representative of the target structure and, more importantly, balanced for that structure.
-To this end, when optimizing CNN weights, we generate batches $(bb_n)$ that are balanced with respect to subjects in the dataset.
-This ensures, that the CNN network used for facial feature extraction is not biased to a specific subject or groups of subjects.
-We adopt the same approach when creating batches for learning the marginals (balanced AU levels - $bb_m$ ) and copula parameters (balanced AU cooccurrences $-bb_e$ ).
+To this end, when optimizing CNN weights, we generate batches (bb_n) that are balanced with respect to subjects in the dataset.
+This ensures that the learned network is not biased toward a specific subject.
+We adopt the same approach when creating batches for learning the marginals (balanced AU levels - bb_m) and copula parameters (balanced AU co-occurrences $-bb_e$).
 The learning algorithm for our network is shown in Alg.1.
 We optimize different areas of the network in each step of the algorithm.
 We also compute the batches in each iteration of the algorithm by sampling from the target distribution function.
 We apply the three step optimization iteratively, where we update the parameters of one network region and fix the remaining parameters.
-All updates are made with respect to the global objective defined in Eq.(12) and we tune the validation parameter $\lambda_r$ separately for each AU.
-Finally, we used Stochastic GradientDescent (SGD) with a batch size of 128, learning rate of 0.001 and momentum of 0.9 for optimization.
+All updates are made with respect to the global objective defined in Eq.(12) and we tune the validation parameter λ_r separately for each AU.
+Finally, we used Stochastic GradientDescent (SGD) with a batch size of 128, learning rate of 0.001 and momentum of 0.9.